Program Tips

 Dental Labs

 Please note that most of the dental labs are during the day and early evening.
-Labs require flexibility due to some off campus clinical participation.
+Labs require flexibility due to some off-campus clinical participation.
 Students who have completed the Dental Assistant program may test out of Dental Materials and Radiography labs.
-See the program director for details.
+See the program director and academic advisor for details.

 Print Page